lingtalfi/Bat/ZipTool.md

 bool    zip ( str:source, str:zipFileName )
 ```

-Creates a zip file from the given source.
+Creates a zip file from the given source, and returns whether the operation was successful.
 Source can be either a simple file or a directory (in which case all it will be added recursively to the zip file).
 Note: this method creates the necessary subdirectories for the zip file if necessary.
 Returns false if something went wrong (extension zip not loaded for instance).